jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Modeling clay is a metaphor for genes, which in the real world are made of DNA, or sometimes its simpler precursor, RNA.
 From eye color to gill size, genes are the chemical blueprints that determine every creature's genetic traits, what scientist call genotype.

 Existing in the present isn't enough.
 The arrow of time means only the genes that make it into the future continue playing.
-That's why the scoreboard counts kids — they're how today's genes reach tomorrow.
+That's why the scoreboard counts kids—they're how today's genes reach tomorrow.

 That's why the score board counts kids, or how many of todays' genes can get themselves into the future.
 Usually this means direct offspring, but not necessarily, as many species protect family members via cooperative breeding (wolf packs, human extended families) or eusociality (ant colonies, bee hives).